Hands up if you love honey! We do, obviously, but we don’t just love it for the taste - there are so many more reasons to eat honey.

 Regularly eating honey such as ours can help to boost the immune system, helping to defend against disease.

-2. Antibacterial Properties
+2. Antimicrobial Properties

 Honey contains agents that can kill common harmful bacteria such as E. coli and Staphylococcus.
 This is due to the naturally occurring hydrogen peroxide within honey.
 Hydrogen peroxide helps to inhibit the growth of bacteria and reduce the risk of infections taking hold.